 Armin Kelleter received his M.A. in General Psychology and his Ph.D. in Clinical Psychology from the New School for Social Research in New York where he was trained in a range of therapeutic approaches including long and short-term Psychodynamic Therapy, as well as cognitive-behavioral approaches including standard Cognitive-Behavior Therapy (CBT) and Schema Therapy.
 He has received Intensive training in Dialectical Behavior Therapy (DBT) from the Linehan Institute and has extensive training and experience in other mindfulness-based and meditative approaches.

 Dr. Kelleter’s clinical experience includes work in hospitals with inpatient and outpatient populations, school-based mental health, as well as community and geriatric mental health.
 He has experience working with individuals experiencing a wide range of difficulties including depression, anxiety, psychotic conditions, and the assessment and treatment of personality disorders.

 Licensed to practice psychology in the State of New York, #019894-1

-Miriam Olenick is a Licensed Master Social Worker who completed her masters at New York University Silver School of Social Work.
+Miriam Olenick is a Licensed Clinical Master Social Worker who completed her Master’s at New York University Silver School of Social Work.
 Before her work at SYNC, Miriam worked for the Mental Health Service Corps, helping to increase access to mental health care by providing psychotherapy in a collaborative care hospital setting.
-Ms. Olenick has experience working with adolescents and adults struggling with depression, anxiety, grief, and trauma related disorders.
+Ms. Olenick has experience working with adolescents and adults struggling with depression, anxiety, grief, and trauma-related disorders.